 The Timberline Review is excited to host Cinema Poetica, a film festival celebrating the intersection of cinema and poetry, an emerging short-film genre.
 In Cinema Poetica, intrepid poets and filmmakers are encouraged to make films not “polished,” but ever more raw, primitive, visceral, surprising, intuitive.

 - Make a short film featuring a poem you’ve written, or one you wish you’d written, and have permission to perform and film for this contest.
 (The lawyers tell us if it’s not your own poem, the permission must be in writing and signed by the author of the poem or the person or entity that has the right to give that permission.)
 Or maybe just do your own poem, okay?

 - Let the poem be your guide.
 Shoot in real time.
 Shoot in real locations.
 Shoot in color.
 Incorporate location sound into your film.
 If you’re going to use music, make your music on camera.
 Use natural lighting.
 Use a handheld camera.

 - Forget about special effects and optical filters, car chases, stunt doubles, FX, studio overdubs, 35 mm stock, or spaceships, unless… no, absolutely no spaceships.

-For very basic access to editing tools, here’s a good – and free – editing app designed specifically for mobile devices — Adobe Premiere Clip.
+- For basic editing, here’s a good (and free) app designed specifically for mobile devices — Adobe Premiere Clip.

-All film submissions should be made through Film Freeway.
+- Make all film submissions through Film Freeway.
 Ready to submit?

 All films will be evaluated by an independent group of filmmakers and poets.
-Films judged to best exemplify the Cinema Poetica challenge will be screened at the festival, receive additional recognition, and be considered for the Grand Prize* and Audience Favorite.
+Films judged to best exemplify the Cinema Poetica challenge will be screened at the festival, receive additional recognition, and be considered for the Grand Prize* and Audience Favorite awards.

 *To be considered for publication, poem must be previously unpublished in the English language.